 The technical part …

 The Haystax Analytics Platform is designed to scale and work in mission critical environments.
 Users need only to bring us their interesting challenges, and the system will deliver results at the volume and speed required.
-Haystax uses the Apache Storm stream processing engine to ingest, process and score incoming data streams.
-The processed and analyzed items are stored as objects in a no-SQL MongoDB data store for later retrieval and further processing.
-Various map-reduce and other scripted algorithms are run on the entire data set to compute aggregate information and trends.
+The Haystax platform can be deployed as a managed service or as an on-premise solution.
+Haystax is fully containerized using Docker and leverages Celery work queues to transform, augment, and ingest incoming data.
+The processed and analyzed items are stored as objects in a no-SQL MongoDB data store.
+The Haystax platform ships with numerous out-of-the-box data science detectors that use advanced machine learning techniques to identify anomalies and unusual patterns (outliers),which deviate from the norm.
+In addition, the platform supports the deployment of custom data science packages.
 The data and operations are accessed through self-documented REST API calls served over HTTP.
 Open APIs and Webhooks ensure our system is not a walled garden: it’s easy to get data in, and easy to get insight out.
 The entire platform runs on the Linux operating system.